Mohammad-Quanit/Javascript-Maniac/README.md

 DOM stands from Document Object Model which is basically a tree like structure in your web page for managing HTML Elements.

+## Get The Code

-You can access this code by just going to this Branch `day01-Js-Intro` and check the code.
+You can access this code by just going to this Branch `day01-Js-Intro` or from command prompt `git checkout day01-Js-Intro` and check the code.

 I will create branch for every topic i cover.